Inference and Learning of Nonlinear LFR State-Space Models: Method

-If the feedback dynamics were consistent, one could replace \({z}_{*}^{\left[r\right]}(n)\) in (\ref{eq:W_par0}) with \(\mathcal{F}_d^{-1}\{{Z}_{\beta}^{\left[r\right]}(k)\}\), and then recompute (\ref{eq:Z_par0}) without affecting the value of \({Z}_{\beta}^{\left[r\right]}(k)\).
-The problem, however, is that any practical estimate of \(\hat{\beta}\) that imperfectly describes the relationship between the nonparametric signals \(\mathcal{Z}_*\) and \(\mathcal{W}_*\), \textit{does} change the reconstructed \({Z}_{\beta}^{\left[r\right]}(k)\), and is therefore inconsistent.
-This inconsistency can become problematic when the NL-LFR model is simulated forward in time: the output \(w\) of the nonlinear function \(\phi\) at time \(n\) affects its own input \(z\) at time \(n+1\).
-As a result, small inconsistencies no longer remain locally contained but instead accumulate over time, leading to a mismatch between the training and simulation environment that may quickly result in divergence \cite{venkatraman2015improving}.
+\textit{(\romannumeral2) Promoting internal consistency:} The estimation of \(\beta\) in (\ref{eq:beta}) is simple and efficient but implicitly assumes that the samples in \(\mathbf{z}_*\) and \(\mathbf{w}_*\) are independently and identically distributed.
+This assumption breaks down during forward simulation of the dynamics, as the output \(w\) of the nonlinearity \(\phi\) at time \(n\) influences its own input \(z\) at time \(n+1\).
+Consequently, the residual error of the estimate \(\hat{\beta}\) no longer remains locally contained but instead accumulates over time, causing a mismatch between the estimation and simulation environments that may quickly lead to divergence \cite{venkatraman2015improving}.

-The risk of divergence motivates the search for a parametric estimate of \({W}^{\left[r\right]}(k)\) that not only minimizes the loss in (\ref{eq:optimization_problem}), but also reduces internal inconsistency.
-To formalize this, we express the feedback dynamics (\ref{eq:Z_par0}) in implicit form: